pytask-dev/pytask/docs/source/tutorials/repeating_tasks_with_different_inputs.md

 # Repeating tasks with different inputs

-You want to define a task which should be repeated over a range of inputs?
+Do you want to repeat a task over a range of inputs?
 Loop over your task function!

 :::{important}
 Before v0.2.0, pytask supported only one approach to repeat tasks.
-It is called also called parametrizations and similarly to pytest it is using a {func}`@pytask.mark.parametrize <pytask.mark.parametrize>` decorator.
+It is also called parametrizations, and similarly to pytest, it uses a {func}`@pytask.mark.parametrize <pytask.mark.parametrize>` decorator.
 If you want to know more about it, you can find it
 {doc}`here <../how_to_guides/repeating_tasks_with_different_inputs_the_pytest_way>`.

 Here you find the new and preferred approach.